ZacharyJAlonzo/LightGame/README.md

 * [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
 * [X] User has a limited amount of time to enter their guess on each turn

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!

 ## Video Walkthrough